|

 Observe mood swings; learn to accept them by realizing they will pass.
 Learn strategies that might help bad moods pass sooner.

+T’ai Chi is a tool for self-observation of feelings and for letting those feelings go.
 Use time-outs when you are upset or overstimulated; take a time-out; go away, calm down.
 T'ai Chi can be performed in the bathroom at school or work, giving you a break from the stress.

 Let go of the urgency to always finish things quickly by learning to enjoy the process.
 Tai Chi's slow flowing routine is about letting go of outcome and learning to love the process.